The Role and Responsibilities of a Manager

-- Leadership—You’ve got to be able to set priorities and motivate your team members.
-This involves self-awareness, self-management, social awareness and relationship management.
+- Leadership: You’ve got to be able to set priorities and motivate your team members.
+This involves self-awareness, self-management, social awareness, and relationship management.
 Be a source of energy, empathy, and trust.
-And remember that effective leaders work daily to develop team members through positive feedback, constructive feedback, and coaching.
+And remember that effective leaders work daily to develop team members through positive, constructive feedback and coaching.

-- Communication—Become a student of effective communication in all its applications, including one-on-one, small group, large group, email and social media.
+- Communication: Become a student of effective communication in all its applications, including one-on-one, small groups, large groups, email, and social media.
 Realize that the most important aspect of communicating is listening.

-- Finance—Learn the language of numbers.
+- Finance: Learn the language of numbers.
 Managers must strive to understand how company funds are invested and to ensure that these investments earn a good return for the firm.
-While you do not need to be an accountant to be a manager, it is imperative that you learn and apply the basics.
+While you don't need to be an accountant to be a manager, it is imperative that you learn and apply the basics.

-- Project Management—Everything that we do that is new in an organization is created in the form of projects.
+- Project Management: Nearly every initiative in an organization turns into a project.
+And projects can become complex and unwieldy.
 Today’s managers understand and leverage formal project management practices to ensure timely completion and proper control of initiatives.

-The work of management is divided into the activities around planning, leading, organizing and controlling, and the work of a manager encompasses all of these areas.
-Anyone aspiring to move into management as a career should develop and display strong technical and functional skills—become an expert in your discipline, and have a strong liking of interacting with, supporting and guiding others.
+The work of management is divided into the activities around planning, leading, organizing, and controlling, and the job of a manager encompasses all of these areas.
+Anyone aspiring to move into management as a career should develop and display strong technical and functional skills.
+Become an expert in your discipline, and have a strong affinity for interacting with, supporting, and guiding others.

-The best managers understand their role is about their team and their team’s performance and not about themselves.
-They work hard to develop the skills identified above and they take great satisfaction in the successes of their team members.
-Do this effectively at a lower level and others will recognize your value and abilities and strive to increase your responsibilities over time.
+The best managers understand their role is about their team and its performance and not about themselves.
+They work hard to develop the skills identified above and take great satisfaction in the successes of their team members.
+Do this effectively at a lower level and others will recognize your value and strive to increase your responsibilities over time.
 Management as a career is simultaneously challenging and exciting.